web3/web3.js/docs/web3-eth-ens.rst

 The ``registryAddress`` property can be used to define a custom registry address when you are connected to an unknown chain.

 .. note::
-   If no address is defined will it try to detect the registry on the chain you are currently connected with and on the call of ``setProvider`` in the Eth module will it keep the defined address and use it for the ENS module.
+   It will use the address defined in ``setProvider`` of the Eth module for use with the ENS module.
+If no address is defined it will try to detect the registry on the chain you are currently connected to.

 -------
 Returns